 MSW/MA students integrate research and theory from Women’s and Gender Studies with their professional social work education.
 MSW/MA students complete requirements for the MSW—Clinical Practice degree or the MSW—Community Practice: Community Organization, Policy, and Leadership degree.
 Academic courses, field practice experiences, and mentoring relationships afford interdisciplinary opportunities for scholarly inquiry, critical problem solving, and leadership development.

 Supported by faculty advisors from both the MSW and the Women's and Gender Studies programs, MSW/MA students are responsible for meeting the academic, professional, and field practice standards of both the MSW and the MA programs.
-The curriculum includes two years of field practice (1,100 hours or about 20 to 22 hours per week) and interdisciplinary capstone research.
+The curriculum includes two years of internship (950 hours, or about 14 to 18 hours per week) beginning in the second year of the program, as well as interdisciplinary capstone research.
+Internships are done during normal business hours.
+Evening and/or weekend placements are generally not available.

 Applications

-Applications are accepted from September 1 through December 31 for admission in the fall semester of the following year.
+Applications are accepted from July 1 through December 15 for admission the following academic year.
+All application materials must be received by December 31.

 Program Highlights